Woody Kling: 1950s to 1960s

-Kling soon became the head writer on a number of television shows like The Jack Parr Show, The Will Rogers, Jr. Show, and The Red Buttons Show.
+Kling soon became the head writer on a number of television shows like The Jack Paar Show, The Will Rogers, Jr. Show, and The Red Buttons Show.
 He additionally created and wrote several dozen cartoon programs at Hal Seeger Studios.

 In 1968, Kling was producer of the program Wedding Party.
 Thereafter, he became head writer on The Jackie Gleason Show in Palm Beach, Florida.
 The hit show for Gleason became the first hit television shows to be broadcast from Florida.
 Finally, in late 1969, Kling moved to Hollywood, California where he wrote for Joseph Barbera the filmed television show Love, American Style.

 1970s

 Kling thereafter was quickly hired for The Carol Burnett Show where he became head writer.
 While on Burnett, producer Norman Lear offered Kling the position of head writer on a new emerging show called All in the Family.
 Ironically, Lear had offered the starring role in the show to Kling's previous star Gleason, and then to Mickey Rooney, who 12 months later toured the country with a play written by Kling.

 Under Kling, All in the Family became a huge hit for CBS and Lear.
 Kling drew some of the show's most memorable episodes from his personal life.
-They included the February 23, 1976 episode "Joey's Baptism" in which Archie Bunker's baptizing his grandson (against the wishes of agnostic parents Mike and Gloria), which Kling, who was born atheist, based upon the baptism of his son Anthony at the time.
+They included the February 23, 1976 episode "Joey's Baptism" in which Archie Bunker had his grandson baptized (against the wishes of agnostic parents Mike and Gloria), which Kling, who was born atheist, based upon the baptism of his son Anthony at the time.

 In less than half a decade, Burnett and All in the Family brought Kling seven Emmy nominations, and two Emmy Awards.

-Kling helped create the introduction of the spin-off The Jeffersons, and wrote or head wrote other Lear shows Maude, Good Times, and Sanford Arms among others while turning down other Lear shows like One Day at a Time.
+Kling helped create the introduction of the spin-off The Jeffersons, and wrote or head wrote Lear shows Maude, Good Times, and Sanford Arms among others while turning down other Lear shows like One Day at a Time.

 Playwright

-In the early 1970s, Kling wrote the play Three Goats and a Blanket (Stop Thief Stop or Alimony).
+Kling and fellow Gleason show writer Robert J. Hilliard wrote the 1971 play Three Goats and a Blanket (which also played as The Laugh's On Me; Stop, Thief, Stop!; and Alimony), in which a TV producer moves in with his ex-wife when he can no longer afford to pay alimony.
 Over the next decade, the show, touring with Mickey Rooney, became the highest grossing play to never reach Broadway.